ncmreynolds/retroTerm/documentation/readme.md

 ### Eight colour attributes

 The default control over colour in the library is through the use of 'attributes'.

+Attributes can handle eight foreground colours, eight background colours and a mix of other visual effects.
 These use the most basic form of colour support in the terminal emulator and are most likely to be supported.

-Attributes can handle eight foreground colours, eight background colours and a mix of other visual effects.
-Many of the library output methods like `print()` can be passed attributes and will change them for you in one method and all widgets expect to use attributes.
+Many of the library output functions like `printAt()` can be passed attributes and will change them for you in one function.
+All [widgets](#widgets) expect to use attributes.

 The attributes are set by a bitmask, which has convenience shortcuts you can OR together.
 The bitmask is chosen so 'terminal default' is 0x00.
 There are synonyms with the US spelling of 'colour'.

+Any time you set attributes, the library compares them with the current cursor state to reduce the number of changes sent.

 ```c++
 constexpr const uint16_t COLOUR_BLACK = 			0x0008;